Best Rewards Credit Cards in 2026

 Earning Strategies

-• Match cards to spending: Use dining cards for restaurants, grocery cards for supermarkets
+• Match cards to spending: Use dining cards at restaurants, grocery cards at supermarkets, and a flat-rate card for everything else

-• Track rotating categories: Set calendar reminders for quarterly category changes
+• Track rotating categories: Set calendar reminders for quarterly category activations on cards like Chase Freedom Flex and Discover it

 Redemption Optimization

-• Cash back baseline: Typically worth 1 cent per point/mile
+• Cash back baseline: Typically worth 1 cent per point or mile

-• Transfer partners: Can increase value to 2+ cents per point
+• Transfer partners: Can increase value to 1.5-2+ cents per point when booking flights through airline partners

-• Portal bookings: Chase and Amex portals often provide bonus points
+• Portal bookings: Chase Travel and Amex Travel portals often provide bonus multipliers (5-10X)

-• Statement credits: Use targeted offers and credits before they expire
+• Statement credits: Use targeted offers and annual credits before they expire

 Common Mistakes to Avoid